Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

 \subsection{Generalization of a triangulation to chain graphs}

-Firstly, we introduce a concept which generalizes a triangulation of an undirected graph.
+First, we introduce a concept which generalizes a triangulation of an undirected graph.
 In the case of an undirected graph, a triangulation of a graph is defined as a decomposable graph obtained by adding edges to the input graph.
-Since decomposable models can be interpreted as an undirected graph which is equivalent to some directed acyclic graph, we can define a triangulation of a chain graph in the same way. \begin{defn} A chain graph $H' = (V(H'), E(H')), V(H') = V(H)$ is said to be a triangulation of a chain graph $H $ if $H'$ satisfies that \begin{enumerate} \item $a \uedge b \in E(H')$ whenever $a \uedge b \in E(H)$, \item $a \to b \in E(H')$ whenever $a \to b \in E(H)$, and \item $H'$ is equivalent to some directed acyclic graph $G$, that is, $\mathcal{M}_{H'} = \mathcal{M}_G$. \end{enumerate} \end{defn}
+Since decomposable models can be interpreted as an undirected graph which is equivalent to some directed acyclic graph, we can define a triangulation of a chain graph in the same way. \begin{defn} A chain graph $H' = (V(H'), E(H')), V(H') = V(H)$ is said to be a triangulation of a chain graph $H $ if $H'$ satisfies that \begin{enumerate}[(iii)] \item[(i)]$a \uedge b \in E(H')$ whenever $a \uedge b \in E(H)$, \item[(ii)]$a \to b \in E(H')$ whenever $a \to b \in E(H)$, and \item[(iii)]$H'$ is equivalent to some directed acyclic graph $G$, that is, $\mathcal{M}_{H'} = \mathcal{M}_G$. \end{enumerate} A triangulation $H'$ of $H$ is said to be minimal if there is no triangulation $H''$ of $H$ such that $E(H'')\subset E(H')$ and $a\rightarrow b \in E(H')$ whenever $a\rightarrow b\in E(H'')$. \end{defn}

-The condition (iii) has been characterized by Andersson et al.\ \cite{andersson} in graphical terms.
-For a chain graph $H$ and a chain component $C \in \mathcal{C}_H$, a closure graph for $C$ is defined as the moral graph $\clo{H}(C) = (H_{C \cup \pa(C)})^{\mor}$. \begin{prop} (Andersson et al.\ \cite{andersson}) A chain graph is equivalent to some directed acyclic graph if and only if $\clo{H}(C)$ is decomposable for every chain component $C \in \mathcal{C}_H$. \end{prop}